Floods can be disastrous for you and your property. Follow the right procedures to avoid any major disasters.

 - Have your HVAC system checked by a maintenance professional before restarting the system.

 - Take the proper steps to dry out your home and prevent mold.
-Contact Service Team of Professionals (STOP), a full-service restoration company to help you take care of the damage.
+Contact STOP Restoration (STOP), a full-service restoration company to help you take care of the damage.
 We handle everything: from the initial drying out to rebuilding your home.
 We use the latest techniques and professional grade drying equipment to restore your home back to normal.
 We also work with your insurance company to smooth out any issues in the claim process.
 We know how traumatic a flood can be, let us help you get your life back to normal as soon as possible.

 - Boarding up services